alisonketz/aketz.github.io/index.md

 * Development of complex statistical models to analyze ecological data, particularly in a Bayesian framework
 * Development and application of machine-learning algorthims to help with ecological prediction, and to aid new sampling methods
-* Advance spatial ecology through noise reduction of large data sets

 #### Population Ecology

 * Development of integrated population models, to forecast under varying management actions.
-* Thresholds
+* Development of spatio-temporal time-to-event known fate survival models

 #### Disease Ecology

-* Study the effects of environmental, genetic, and population drivers of disease dynamics.
+* Studying the effects of environmental, genetic, and population drivers of disease dynamics.
-* Development of spatial and temporal disease models
+* Development of spatial and temporal force of infection disease models

-#### Movement Ecology

-* The connection between behavior, space use, contact rates and disease dynamics